 We have developed a more objective, transparent and inclusive approach to talent reviews, which has launched this year, and will be making better use of acting-up opportunities in development.

-Our BAME sponsorship programme continues to help us develop a talent pipeline to build on progress to date against our BAME target.
-We completed the second cohort of this organisational-wide programme in 2021 and will be progressing a third cohort.
+Our Race and Ethnicity Sponsorship Programme continues to help us develop a talent pipeline to build on progress to date against our minority ethnic targets.
+We completed the second cohort of this organisational-wide programme in 2021 and are currently progressing a third cohort.

 Training and support